 (4) Effective at 12:01 a.m. on Thursday, April 9, 2020, all pool halls, video game arcades, video lottery casino operations, bowling alleys, ice skating rinks, and other similar recreational or entertainment facilities are restricted to a maximum of ten (10) patrons.
 Businesses should implement procedures to ensure social distancing and operate in compliance with federal and state health guidance in order to prevent the spread of the virus causing the COVID-19 disease.
-The list of the business regulated by this provision may be increased by resolution of the Chamberlain City Council.
+The list of the business regulated by this provision may be increased by resolution of the Chamberlain City Commission.
 This order will remain in effect through Monday, April 20, 2020.

 (5) The above restrictions do not apply to the following: